 - The Farm Leasing Project (2008 – 2012) educated over 400 farm seekers throughout New England using a variety of methods including workshops, web resources and direct technical assistance to farm seekers.
 We developed an online tutorial on farm leasing and a seven unit online course, Acquiring Your Farm.
 Funded by grants from the USDA Risk Management Education Program and the Northeast Sustainable Agriculture Research and Extension Program.

-- The Prairie Crossing Farm Incubator (2011 – present).
+- The Prairie Crossing Farm Incubator (2011 – 2013).
 LFG is partnered with the Liberty Prairie Foundation (LPF) to deliver five workshops and is consulting with farmers and Foundation staff on land access and non-traditional lease agreements.
 LPF sponsors Prairie Crossing Farm incubator in Grayslake, Illinois.
 Funded in part by USDA Beginning Farmer and Rancher Development Program.

 To learn more about our work on farm leasing and other alternatives to land ownership, contact us.